HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 Complete the `createObservable()` function as follows:

-- The `subscribe` function should take the function passed to it as an argument and push it onto the `subscribers` array.
+- The `subscribe` method should take the function passed to it as an argument and push it onto the `subscribers` array.
 (Yes, you can store functions in an array.
 Functions are treated in JavaScript like any other value.)

-- The `notify` function should iterate through, and call, all subscribers from the `subscribers` array, passing on the notification message to each subscriber.
+- The `notify` method should iterate through, and call, all subscribers from the `subscribers` array, passing on the notification message to each subscriber.

-To see your implementation in action, use `npm run it` to run exercise (the `main.js` file will be executed).
+To see your implementation in action, use `npm start` to run exercise (the `main.js` file will be executed).

 To test your implementation with the Jest unit tests, run `npm test`.
 This will run the tests in `ex4-observable.test.js`.